garbast/raspberry-docker/readme.md

 ## Getting started

-- first write the Ubuntu Server image to the microsd-card
+- first write the Ubuntu Server image to the microsd-card (https://ubuntu.com/download/raspberry-pi) with Balena Edger (https://www.balena.io/etcher/)
 - eject and reinsert the card
 - then clone this repository and change into the folder
 - modify the MariaDB root password in docker-compose.yml